I was looking for a

-Heavy-duty and thick, UV-resistant polycarbonate is what gives the Stratus Rain Gauge is longevity.
-There are no metal parts to rust.
+Heavy-duty and thick, UV-resistant polycarbonate gives the Stratus

-There’s an inner tube of 4″ in diameter that measures exactly 1″ of water.
-Once the inner tube fills, the water spills over into the larger bucket.
+An inner tube of 4 inches in diameter measures precisely 1 inch of water.
+Once the inside tube fills, the water spills over into the larger bucket.

 The outer bucket will hold up to 11″ of rain for those tropical locations with heavy rain events.
 By the way, with our climate changing, more significant rain events are becoming more common in unexpected places.